SOUTHWATER ROYALS FC

 An F.A.
 DBS check

-Balls, cones, bibs and any other equipment that you require for your session
+Balls, cones, bibs and any other equipment that you require for your session, talk to our equipment coordinator.

-Registration forms for players that include all relevant medical information for everyone attending
+Registration forms for players that include all relevant medical information and a passport photo for everyone attending

 The first 4 items are required for your F.A.
 Coaches License